FURNACEAI/pagefreezer-part-2/README.md

 **Website / endpoint polling daemon for determining the health of a list of URLs.**

-Sure, 9 urls is fine.
+Sure, nine urls is fine.
 But what about 10,000?
 I've expanded the JSON list with a test set of 10K sample urls.
-The list can be pared down at the command line with -l <number>.
+The list can be pared down at the command line with `-l <number>`.
 See the [Usage](#usage) section below for full details.

 There are several urls in this list that are duplicates.
 The app doesn't regard this a problem and simply creates a new thread for each URL.

 ## Methodology

-Decided to use a threading model with recursive functions for the core processing.
-In a nutshell a thread pool manager is loaded with all of the tasks and a single func -- fetch_url() -- mapped to each thread with the URL and sleep time.
+I decided to use a threading model with recursive functions for the core processing.
+In a nutshell a thread pool manager is loaded with all of the tasks and a single func -- fetch_url() -- is mapped to each thread with the URL and sleep time.

 Is this a good idea?
 Good question.
 Certainly, not on a single CPU running on a laptop.
-Certainly not if you want don't a single point of failure.
+Certainly not if you don't want a single point of failure.
 Is it a good idea in general?
 Possibly.
 I can't claim to be a multithreading expert.
 While I know cluster and distributed computing experts, I didn't consult them for this.
 My gut says this isn't the best method of tackling this problem but given the time constraints, this was an option that could be built.

-In the end, there's a germ of an idea that could be built upon here.
+In the end, there's a germ of an idea here that could be built upon.

 Maybe.